global-displacement-locations/displacement_locations_unhcr/README.md

 <a href="doi:10.1017/S0003055421000502" class="uri">doi:10.1017/S0003055421000502</a>

-If using this dataset, please cite this paper and acknowledge the UNHCR Field Information and Coordination Support Section (FICSS).
+If using this dataset, please cite this paper and acknowledge the UNHCR Operational Data Systems and Support section (ODSS).

 Overview
 --------

-**displacement_locations_unhcr.csv** is a global dataset from the UNHCR Field Information and Coordination Support Section (FICSS).
+**displacement_locations_unhcr.csv** is a global dataset from the UNHCR Operational Data Systems and Support section (ODSS), previously the Field Information and Coordination Support Section (FICSS).
 This dataset encompasses the universe of refugee, returnee, IDP, and asylum seeker locations that the UNHCR is aware of (even if they are not actively working in these locations), and it includes historic and currently open sites.
-The earliest recorded locations are from 1966, and the data was last updated by FICSS on January 6, 2020.
+The earliest recorded locations are from 1966, and the data was last updated by ODSS on January 6, 2020.

-To construct these data, UNHCR country teams and field staff report the location of any known displaced communities to FICSS.
+To construct these data, UNHCR country teams and field staff report the location of any known displaced communities to ODSS.

 With the help of a team of research assistants, we manually validated and corrected refugee and IDP locations that were open during our study